piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 #### Benefits
 - **Good UX:** Notifications are rate-limited, and our users have control over their notifications.
-- **Scalable:** all components are designed to be scaled up and down easily.
+- **Scalable:** All components are designed to be scaled up and down easily.
 - **Reliable:** Our components are built so they do not rely on each other via Azure Service Bus.
 - **Fault-tolerant:** In the event of message queue processing failures, the system uses retries and dead-letter queues.
 - **Maintainability:** We have Application Insights to alert us of errors and log issues.